dapr/cli/README.md

 ### Stop

 Use ```dapr list``` to get a list of all running instances.
-To stop an Dapr app on your machine:
+To stop a Dapr app on your machine:

 ```
 $ dapr stop --app-id myAppID